bookball/bookball-site/terms-and-conditions.md

 ### 3. Location information

 When you use the App through your mobile device, we track your geo-location information to allow you to view the available Sport Facilities ("_Facilities_") that are closer to your location.
 We also use your geo-location information to connect with maps and help you discover your way to the Facilities.
-We never share this information.
+We never share, nor use this information for anything else rather than to improve your experience.

 ### 4. Contacts data

 When you sign up at Bookball, we collect the names, emails addresses and mobile phone numbers of the people registered at your mobile phone contacts.
 We use this information to improve your experience and help you find friends at Bookball.
-We never share this information.
+We never share, nor use that information for our self advantage.

 ### 5. Connect to Facebook